Potential PhD Projects

 Doctoral position, ENTRY-DM: MSCA Doctoral network - Interdisciplinary doctoral training on oligonucleotide-based therapies for myotonic dystrophy - PD Dr. Peter Meinke

-PhD position in the Institute of Clinical Neuroimmunology, Meinl Lab
+PhD position in the Institute of Clinical Neuroimmunology, Meinl Lab (in connection with the groups of Simone Mader and Franziska Thaller)

 About us: The Institute of Clinical Neuroimmunology is devoted to research into the mechanisms and treatment of multiple sclerosis (MS) and related diseases.
 Our institute combines research at the biomedical center (BMC) with taking care for patients at the Klinikum Großhadern.
 This infrastructure is ideally suited for joining basic research with clinically relevant issues.